We want to make a lasting difference in the health of your family.

 “Just to be clear, the multiple abnormalities in the lung largely removes it from the realm of surgery.
 There is no hurry with the biopsy because we don’t have very good options.
 I don’t mean to be pessimistic, but her best option is very slow growing tumor.”

-Nevertheless, I dove into medical research articles on this tumor and reached out to contacts accumulated since I started working at Harvard teaching hospitals in 1994 and during my PhD in Molecular Biology in a Nobel Prize-winning laboratory at The Rockefeller University.
+Nevertheless, I reviewed dozens of medical research articles on the presumed tumor type.
+I reached out to many physicians whose contacts I had accumulated since I started working at Harvard’s teaching hospitals in 1994.
+I discussed the situation with researchers who I knew from the days of working on my PhD in Molecular and Cell Biology in a Nobel Prize-winning laboratory at The Rockefeller University in New York.

-Both literature search and contact network exploration focused me on two experts who made this exact type of lung tumor a major focus of their research and clinical work.
-One of these experts, interestingly, also worked in Boston – in fact, he worked next door to the first thoracic surgeon I consulted about my mother.
+Both medical literature review and discussion with my contact network led me to two experts who made this exact type of lung tumor a major focus of their research and clinical work.
+One of these experts, interestingly, also worked in Boston.
+In fact, not only he worked in the same hospital system, he was almost next door to the first thoracic surgeon who I consulted about my mother.

 “All of the mediastinal and hilar lymph nodes are negative.
 I think we can proceed to right upper lobectomy on the original date of surgery.
 The plan would be to remove any extension into the right lower lobe.
 The other groundglass lesions will be left alone.
 The remaining lesions will likely pose little risk to her life.”

-Thus, just two weeks after I identified and reached out to the second surgeon – found through literature search and professional contact network – my mother underwent a minimally invasive (VATS) operation to remove her lung tumor.
-She was discharged home 6 days later.
+In two weeks my mother underwent a minimally invasive operation (VATS) to remove her lung tumor.
+She was discharged from a hospital to home 6 days later.

 I then had this follow-up message from the surgeon: